 Are sharks fish?

 Sharks are fish.
 Some people mistake sharks for mammals because they share certain physical traits.
-But like other fish, sharks are cold-blooded, breath through gills, and their bodies are covered in denticles (tooth-like scales).
+But like other fish, sharks are cold-blooded, breathe through gills, and their bodies are covered in denticles (tooth-like scales).
 Sharks are also missing several key mammalian traits: They don’t grow hair, produce milk, or have a neocortex (part of the brain involved in perception and thought, among other things).

 Where do sharks live?